DjangoGirls/organizer-manual/step_by_step/README.md

 - Follow up with global Django Girls and let us know how it went!
 [Here are some ideas](/after_the_event/README.html).
 - __Be proud of yourself <3__

-All of this is further explained in chapters on the left but this is a bigger picture.
+All of this is further explained in the chapters on the left but this is a bigger picture.